 Nurseries in Helsinki

-The Finnish education system covers early childhood education and care (ECEC) as well as pre-primary education, the year before beginning basic education.
+The Finnish education system covers early childhood education and care (ECEC) as well as pre-primary education.
 Learning and development are valued in Finland and there are national guidelines for early education for centres to follow.
 Expat parents can find bilingual daycare centres as well as Montessori nurseries in Helsinki.

 Local municipalities are accountable for providing this education and parents normally pay a fee based on their family income and size as well as how much time the child spends in the ECEC centre.